aalamri-stat6250/course-questions-wiki/week-09/README.md

 - Answer (mcardoso3-stat6250):  It means to join strings together to form a single string.
 - Question (lzhao4−stat6250): From the recipe we can know that format "z6" meaning it's left-padded with zeros.
 So what else we can use?
 - Question (cyuan10-stat6250): For concatenating string values, can “+” be used instead?
+- Question (aalamri−stat6250): What is the "CATX" function used for?

 [recipe_to_disaggregate_counts_data (from Week 9 Overview)]